Balsamic Chicken Goat Cheese Wraps (Sweet & Savory Lunch)

 This wrap works because it hits every part of the palate.
 The tangy acidity of the goat cheese cuts through the sweetness of the dried cranberries and honey, while the arugula adds a necessary peppery bite.
 The balsamic glaze acts as the unifier, providing that rich, umami layering that ties the fresh greens and savory chicken together.

 Visually, the contrast is key.
-As seen in the photos, we don’t just toss the ingredients in; we layer them.
+In my restaurants, we don’t just toss the ingredients in; we layer them deliberately.
 Placing the sticky glaze directly on the chicken ensures it clings to the meat, while the cheese is scattered on top to ensure an even distribution of creaminess in every bite.

 Looking for a side dish?
-Pair these wraps with our crispy sweet potato fries for a complete cafe-style meal at home.
+As a professional chef, I recommend pairing these wraps with our crispy sweet potato fries for a complete cafe-style meal at home.
+The sweetness of the potatoes complements the tangy balsamic perfectly.

 Storage